Portland, Oregon, United States

 Queer-friendly child-centric community house with a focus on social justice.

-We value supporting each other as parents, believe children should be treated like humans, and humans should be treated well.
+We support each other as parents, believe children should be treated like humans, and humans should be treated well.
 Many of us co-parent each other’s kids and we generally believe children to be the responsibility of the group.

 We love welcoming guests.
 Many people think of The Mothership as home base and stop in to refuel, gather supplies, and plan new expeditions.

-We communicate directly, thoroughly, and the first time there is a conflict.
-Our goal is to avoid having unresolved interpersonal struggles that lead to a toxic living environment.
-If you’ve done something to upset someone at The Mothership, you either already know about it or are about to.
+We are committed to clear, direct, and open communication, which we maintain with regularly scheduled (twice a year with each member of the house) one on one conversations and more one on one, small group, and whole community discussions on an as-needed basis.
+We encourage communication early and often, and we endeavor to avoid having unresolved interpersonal struggles that lead to a toxic living environment.
+If you’ve upset someone at The Mothership, you either already know about it or are about to.

 - Status: Established (At least 4+ adults, 2+ years)